MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/02base/01variables.md

 ## Type of variable

 In MCFPP, variable have basic data type and combined data type.
-Basic data type is hard-coding and built-in, but combined data types, such as class, template and so on, can be determined by the developer himself.
+Basic data type is hard-coding and built-in, but combined data types, such as class, template and so on, can be determined by the developer themselves.
 So on, the basic types MCFPP have is shown here:

 | Type name | Type description | Example |
 |-|-|-|